Tuesday, October 30, 2007

 His latest addresses another aspect of much-overhyped "choice" -

 It is rare for an individual to be covered indefinitely by the same health plan.
 Employers often change their plans in an effort to slow the rate of premium increases.
 Individual employees frequently change when they have a change in employment.
 Young adults need new coverage when they are dropped from their parent's plans.
-Since different plans use different lists of authorized providers, an individual may lose coverage of his or her primary care professional.
+Since different plans use different lists of authorized providers, an individual may lose coverage of his or her primary care professional."Universal" coverage isn't enough.
+That coverage has to be affordable, available, and stable.

 (...)